CLI Reference

 cdc-materialize

-Materialize visible CDC rows into derived Lance dataset __cdc_analytics for analytics acceleration.
+Materialize currently visible change rows into derived Lance dataset __cdc_analytics for analytics acceleration.

-This does not change changes semantics; JSONL remains authoritative.
+This does not change changes semantics or CDC authority.

 migrate